Date & Time

 Amy Cunningham, a progressive funeral director and owner of Fitting Tribute Funeral Services, specializes in green burials in cemeteries certified by the Green Burial Council, simple burials within the NYC metropolitan area, home funerals, and cremation services at Green-Wood Cemetery’s crematory chapels.
 Previously Amy was a magazine writer until 2007 when her elderly father’s memorial service got her interested in helping folks plan more meaningful end-of-life services.
 When she’s not directing funerals, she writes a funeral planning blog called TheInspiredFuneral.com.
 She believes that a good funeral can send everyone in attendance out the door with an altered view of what life’s all about, and the beginnings of a plan for moving forward.

-Catharine DeLong is a Contemplative Musician and Music-Thanatologist in private practice in New York City.
-She delivers music vigils to Visiting Nurse Service of New York hospice patients, and others who are approaching the end of life.
-Catharine is a graduate of the Chalice of Repose Project.
-She is the current facilitator for the Integrative Thanatology Certificate Program.
+Catharine DeLong is a music-thanatologist in New York City.
+She delivers music vigils to Visiting Nurse Service of New York hospice patients, to palliative patients at Bellevue Hospital, and to others approaching the end of life.
+Catharine is a graduate of the Chalice of Repose Project, and is also certified through Music-Thanatology Association International.
+She is an ordained interfaith minister affiliated with the One Spirit Learning Alliance.

 Paul Denniston created Grief Yoga, which blends many branches of yoga and movement to compassionately locate healing after loss.
 He teaches this practice to cancer support groups; bereavement groups; addiction groups; workshops on healing after a breakup, divorce, or betrayal; and is also trained in Heart Touch Massage for the dying.
 Paul has taught Grief Yoga to over 6,000 therapists, counselors, and health care professionals around the world.